Continually Updated Clinical Reference

 Obsessive-compulsive disorder

 The diagnosis of obsessive-compulsive disorder (OCD) may be difficult in nonverbal persons who cannot report on obsessional thoughts underlying their compulsions.
-Some repetitive behaviors, for example, hoarding objects, flicking lights on and off, and tidying and arranging, all have been suggested as indications of OCD in persons with mental retardation.
+Some repetitive behaviors, for example, hoarding objects, flicking lights on and off, and tidying and arranging, all have been suggested as indications of OCD in persons with ID.
 Self-restraint, for example, insistence upon wearing a helmet or other protective device, is a behavior that has been described in persons who also exhibit self-injurious behavior and might suggest the ego-dystonic nature of self-injury.
 A connection between some self-injurious behaviors and OCD has thus been postulated.

 Eating disorders

-Although none of the stressors listed in Table 1 is specific to individuals with mental retardation, each is more likely to occur and cause difficulties in those whose coping skills already are compromised substantially.
+Although none of the stressors listed in Table 1 is specific to individuals with intellectual disability, each is more likely to occur and cause difficulties in those whose coping skills already are compromised substantially.
 Helping the individual, family, and caregivers deal with or eliminate stressors sometimes may be the primary target of treatment, and this often opens the door to a realization of other treatments that may be necessary.

 Table 1.
-Stressors That May Trigger Behavioral Problems
+Stressors That May Trigger Behavioral Problems (Open Table in a new window)

-Type of Stressor Examples
+Types of Stressor

-Transitional phases Change of residence, new school or work place, altered route to work
+Change of residence, new school or work place, altered route to work

 Development landmarks (eg, going into puberty, achieving majority)

-Interpersonal loss or rejection Loss of parent, caregiver, friend, roommate
+Loss of parent, caregiver, friend, roommate

 Breakup of romantic attachment